 Mossy Cave Trail, Utah © Don Graham

 A land of extremes, Utah holds a special appeal for outdoor enthusiasts, encompassing a wide variety of landscapes and fascinating geological formations that offer unlimited opportunities for outdoor recreation.
-Most of the state is situated on a plateau above 4,000ft (1,219m), but the elevations rise and fall spectacularly across snow-covered mountains and deep river canyons.
-The most significant sights and attractions have been formed by the dramatic forces of nature, creating ruggedly beautiful, multi-coloured canyons, eroded rock sculptures, red desert plains, forested mountains and snow-capped peaks.
-Southern Utah has five breath-taking national parks, including Zion and Bryce Canyon, which draw the most visitors, but the lesser-known parks are just as spectacular.
+Most of the state is situated on a plateau above 4,000ft, but the elevations rise and fall spectacularly across snow-covered mountains and deep river canyons.
+The most dramatic sights have been formed by the forces of nature, creating ruggedly beautiful, multi-coloured canyons, eroded rock sculptures, red desert plains, forested mountains, and snow-capped peaks.
+Southern Utah has five breath-taking national parks, including Zion and Bryce Canyon, which draw the most visitors.

-The Anglo settlement of Utah began with the arrival of the Mormon pioneers in the Salt Lake area in 1847, led by Brigham Young.
-Today, about 70 percent of the population belong to the Church of Jesus Christ of Latter-Day Saints, congregants of which are known as the Mormons.
-The Mormon heritage defines the state's modern culture and many perceive Utah as a region stuck in a time warp due to the strong church influence, emphasis on family values, and a notoriously strict attitude regarding the drinking of alcohol.
-But the people are friendly and unpretentious, the crime rate is low and there are many beautiful places of interest to visit.
+The Anglo settlement of Utah began with the arrival of the Mormon pioneers in the Salt Lake area in 1847.
+Today more than 70 percent of the population belong to the Church of Jesus Christ of Latter-day Saints, congregants of which are known as Mormons.
+The Mormon heritage defines the state's modern culture, the region has a strong church influence, emphasis on family values, and a notoriously strict attitude regarding the drinking of alcohol.
+But the people are friendly and unpretentious, the crime rate is low, and there are many beautiful places to visit.